techniccontroller/think_wordclock/README.md

 - DCF77 receiver for german clock signal
 - 7 different color modes (switched when turn off/on within 10 seconds after startup)
 - light sensor to adjust brightness of LEDs to environment
+- DCF77 signal quality measurement on every startup and display on LED matrix (see description below)

 ## Full Tutorial
 The full tutorial how to build this Wordclock is published on